Former Miami Lakes Mayor Michael Pizzi wins court appeal to have town cover his legal fees

 Pizzi then sued the town for at least $2.5 million to cover his mounting legal fees.

-On Wednesday, a Miami appears court ruled in Pizzi's favor, overturning a previous ruling that quashed his lawsuit against the town.
+A Miami appeals court ruled Wednesday in Pizzi's favor, overturning a previous ruling that quashed his lawsuit against the town.

 Copyright 2019 by WPLG Local10.com - All rights reserved.